From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: Stability of the discrete TC phase

-We now examine the stability of the TC phase observed in the ITF model under conditions of imperfect rotations.
-Instead of executing a perfect spin-flip rotation (i.e., a rotation around the $x$-axis by an angle of $\frac{\pi}{2}$), we implement an imperfect rotation characterized by an angle $\theta = \frac{\pi}{2} - \epsilon$, where $\epsilon$ is a small positive value ($\epsilon < 1$).
-Consequently, the time evolution operator is expressed as in Eq. (\ref{Eq:Time-Evol-Operat}) with the time parameters set to $t_2=1$ and $t_1=\frac{\pi}{2}-\epsilon$.
+We now examine the stability of the TC observed in the ITF model under conditions of imperfect rotations.
+Instead of executing a perfect spin-flip rotation (i.e., a rotation around the $x$-axis by an angle of $g=\frac{\pi}{2}$), we implement an imperfect rotation characterized by an angle of $g=\frac{\pi}{2}-\epsilon$, where $\epsilon$ is a small positive value ($\epsilon<1$).
+Consequently, the time evolution operator is expressed as in Eq. (\ref{Eq:Time-Evol-Operat}) with the time parameters set to $t_1=t_2=1$.

 The time-dependent behavior of the magnetization along the $z$-direction is depicted in Fig. \ref{Fig:mz-dif-epsilon}.
 In the presence of the imperfection parameter $\epsilon$, we observe that the magnetization continues to exhibit oscillatory behavior with a period of $2T$, which is twice the intrinsic period of the Hamiltonian.
-As $\epsilon$ increases, the amplitude of the magnetization oscillations decreases, as indicated by the declining peak value in the FFT of the magnetization $m^z$ (see inset of Fig. \ref{Fig:mz-dif-epsilon}).
+As $\epsilon$ increases, the amplitude of the magnetization oscillations decreases, as indicated by the declining peak value in the FFT of the magnetization $m^z(t)$ (see inset of Fig. \ref{Fig:mz-dif-epsilon}).
 Despite this reduction, the magnetization oscillations remain stable over time.
-However, further increases in $\epsilon$ lead to a continued decline in oscillation amplitude, ultimately destabilizing the TC phase.
+However, further increases in $\epsilon$ lead to a continued decline in oscillation amplitude, ultimately destabilizing the discrete TC phase.
 For a chain length of $L=12$ (refer to Fig. \ref{Fig:mz-dif-epsilon}), the critical value for stable magnetization oscillations is approximately $\epsilon_c\approx 0.3$; beyond this point, the oscillations become unstable and their amplitude diminishes.
-Notably, as the chain length increases, the stability of the TC phase improves, suggesting that the critical value of $\epsilon$ may rise for larger systems.
+Notably, as the chain length increases, the stability of the discrete TC phase improves.
 Establishing the exact value of critical $\epsilon$ will necessitate further computational simulations on larger chains, which falls outside the scope of this study.